ilmechaJu/Mask_Ai_Project/README.md

 # Mask_Ai_Project
-This is about Mask Recognition Ai.
-You can see how Ai recognize whether people ware a mask or not.
+This is about Mask Recognition AI.
+You can see how AI recognize whether people ware a mask or not.

-**[If you want to know about me]**
+**[If you want to know about Me]**
 All you have to do is looking ./original_app/**a_Module.py** and **D_mask_Tracking.py** Thank you.